 Welcome to Extenseur HR – Nurse Jobs in the UK.
 Here we describe all the details an Overseas Nurse search in the Google or inquire with recruiters or agents and consultancies or even with friends, colleagues, and family.
 This page explains the most updated details about how an Overseas Nurse become a Registered Nurse in the UK.

 Why become a registered nurse in the UK?

-Nurse jobs in the UK is first among the shortage occupancy list of the UK.
-Requirement for the nurse job is on demand and hence government and private hospitals, care homes have to recruit Overseas Nurses to fill the occupancy.
-Pay scale in the UK for Nurses is one of the best as compared to other countries in the world.
-The procedures to get the pin number (UK nursing registration) is much easier on comparison with equal status countries.
-Hence with high pay scale, large number of vacancies and easy to complete registration process make UK nursing jobs favorable to Overseas nurses.
+Nurse jobs in the UK are first among the shortage occupancy list of the UK.
+The requirement for the nurse job is on-demand and hence government and private hospitals, care homes have to recruit Overseas Nurses to fill the occupancy.
+Payscale in the UK for Nurses is one of the best as compared to other countries in the world.
+The procedures to get the pin number (UK nursing registration) is much easier in comparison with equal status countries.
+Hence with a high pay scale, a large number of vacancies, and easy to complete registration process make UK nursing jobs favorable to Overseas nurses.

-Nursing and Midwifery Council (NMC) UK, govern nursing in the UK.
+Nursing and Midwifery Council (NMC) the UK, governs nursing in the UK.
 To begin with the application, candidates must meet the NMC eligibility criteria;